 Childhood Disrupted by Donna Jackson Nakazawa – An excellent overview of the Adverse Childhood Experience study, explaining how adverse events impact people’s health across the life-course and what can be done to help.

-The Health Gap by Michael Marmot – Essential reading from the expert in the field, summarising the differences in health outcomes whether between countries or between suburbs in the same city.
+The Health Gap by Michael Marmot – Essential reading from the expert in the field of inequity, summarising the differences in health outcomes whether between countries or between suburbs in the same city.
 Good articles and talks available online.

 The Spirit Level by Richard Wilkinson and Kate Picket – Explaining why greater income equality makes societies stronger and healthier.